Zum Inhalt springen

 The photo exhibition „Poetry“ is a tribute to the Ammersee.

-Sabine Walter shows nine photographs that open up a space of silence through their minimalism and invite the viewer to be enchanted by the delicacy and vastness of the photographs.
+Sabine Walter shows eleven photographs that open up a space of silence through their minimalism and invite the viewer to be enchanted by the delicacy and vastness of the photographs.

 Enjoy some poetry in your everyday life.